bahung1221/microsia/README.md

 This library is under construction, so use at your own risk

 ### Why microsia?
-Microsia is lightweight microservices server with simple, familiar syntax that was inspired by [koa](https://github.com/koajs/koa) and [express](https://github.com/expressjs/express), allow you create transport layer for microservices as quick as possible.
+Microsia is an lightweight microservices server with simple, familiar syntax that was inspired by [koa](https://github.com/koajs/koa) and [express](https://github.com/expressjs/express), allow you create transport layer for microservices as quick as possible.

 Currently, microsia is building around [nats](https://github.com/nats-io/nats-server) as central messaging system.